hasoftware/MTProxy-Installer/README.md

 ## Star

-Nếu dự án này hữu ích với bạn, hãy cho một star trên GitHub!
+If this project is useful to you, please give it a star on GitHub!

 ---

-**Made with by hasoftware**
+**Made with ❤️ by hasoftware**